alacarte-maps/alacarte/README.md

 of Baden-Wuerttemberg (Germany).

 alaCarte was developed as part of a lab course student software project at [KIT](http://algo2.iti.kit.edu).
-For the old project files (mostly in German) see the [old project repository](https://bitbucket.org/TheMarex/alacarte).
+For the old project files (mostly in German), see the [old project repository](https://bitbucket.org/TheMarex/alacarte).

-alaCarte has also has a growing website at [http://alacarte-maps.github.io](http://alacarte-maps.github.io/).
+alaCarte also has a growing website at [http://alacarte-maps.github.io](http://alacarte-maps.github.io/).

 ## Features ##